Firefighters make progress against big fires in US West - News Break

 The Bootleg Fire disrupted service on three transmission lines providing up to 5,500 megawatts of electricity to California, where the state’s grid operator asked for voluntary power conservation from 4 p.m. to 9 p.m. to ease the strain.
 The timing coincides with decreasing generation from solar facilities as night falls.

-Elsewhere, a forest fire started during lightning storms in southeast Washington grew to 86 square miles (223 square kilometers).
+Elsewhere, a forest fire started during lightning storms in southeast Washington grew to more than 86 square miles (223 square kilometers).
 It was 20% contained Monday.

-Another fire west of Winthrop closed the scenic North Cascades Highway, the most northern route through the Cascade Range.
-The road provides access to North Cascades National Park and the Ross Lake National Recreation Area.

 In Idaho, Gov. Brad Little mobilized the National Guard to help fight twin lightning-sparked fires that have together charred nearly 24 square miles (62 square kilometers) of dry timber in the remote, drought-stricken region.